 Heather Lynne Davis earned a B.A. in English from Hollins University and an M.A. in creative writing from Syracuse University.
 She attended the Bucknell Seminar for Younger Poets, and is a winner of the 1991 Hayden Carruth Poetry Prize at Syracuse University, a Larry Neal Writer’s Award, and the 2007 Arlington County Moving Words Poetry Contest.
 She is the author of The Lost Tribe of Us, which won the 2007 Main Street Rag Poetry Book Award.
 Her poems have appeared in Cream City Review, Poet Lore, Puerto del Sol, and Sonora Review, among others.
 She lives in Front Royal, Virginia with her husband, the poet José Padua, and their daughter and son.

-Jose Padua’s poetry and fiction have appeared in Bomb, Salon.com, Exquisite Corpse, Another Chicago Magazine, Unbearables, Crimes of the Beats, Up is Up, but So Is Down: New York’s Downtown Literary Scene, 1974-1992, and many other journals and anthologies.
+Jose Padua’s poetry, fiction, and nonfiction have appeared in Bomb, Salon, Alternet, The Weeklings, Exquisite Corpse, Another Chicago Magazine, Unbearables, Crimes of the Beats, Up is Up, but So Is Down: New York’s Downtown Literary Scene, 1974-1992, and many other journals and anthologies.
 He has also written features and reviews for NYPress, Washington City Paper, the Brooklyn Rail, and the New York Times.
-He has read his work at the Lollapalooza Festival, CBGBs, the Knitting Factory, the Public Theater, the Living Theater, the Nuyorican Poets’ Café, the St. Mark’s Poetry Project, the Black Cat Club, the Washington Project for the Arts, and many other venues.
+He has read his work at the Lollapalooza Festival, CBGBs, the Knitting Factory, the Public Theater, the Living Theater, the Split This Rock poetry festival, the Nuyorican Poets’ Café, the St. Mark’s Poetry Project, the Black Cat Club, the Washington Project for the Arts, and many other venues.
 He lives in Virginia with his wife, the poet Heather Davis, and their daughter and son.
-He is currently at work on a novel.
+He is currently at work on a memoir.